YongoDavid/Demo-2024-Feb/README.md

 9-feb
 learning a new databse (MongooDB) , it is a Non SQlL database. it is a bit similar but different from MySQL database , it has different terminologies and and concepts behind it.
+Some if the terminologies behind it are , Collections , Schemas , and Models.